anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 which also entails that authenticated self-contained objects are used.

-## EST handling
+## Instantiation to EST (informative)

-When using EST {{RFC7030}}, the following aspects and constraints need to be considered and the given extra requirements SHALL be observed:
+When using EST {{RFC7030}}, the following aspects and constraints need to be considered and the given extra requirements need to be observed:

 * proof of possession is provided by using the specified PKCS#10 structure in the request.

-* proof of identity SHALL be achieved by signing the certification request object using the Full PKI Request option (including the /fullcmc endpoint).
+* proof of identity needs to be achieved by signing the certification request object using the Full PKI Request option (including the /fullcmc endpoint).
   This provides sufficient
   information for the RA to make an authorization decision on the